-African Wildlife Foundation’s Conservation Canine Programme is a best-in-breed initiative that trains and deploys detection dogs and their handlers to key airports and seaports throughout the continent to head off traffickers before they can export illegal products.
+African Wildlife Foundation’s Canines for Conservation program is a best-in-breed initiative that trains and deploys detection dogs and their handlers to key airports and seaports throughout the continent to head off traffickers before they can export illegal products.

 These canines are specially selected based on their friendliness and playfulness—traits that make great sniffer dogs—and then paired with a handler and trained in the ins and outs of detection.

 Once the handler and dog teams are ready, they are deployed to critical trafficking hubs to help law enforcement, like Kenya Wildlife Service, detect illegal wildlife products.
 These highly trained dogs can detect even the smallest amounts of wildlife contraband, like ivory or rhino horn dust, and they boast a 90 percent accuracy rate.